xmlui-org/xmlui-test-server/adrs/adr-008-sql-parameters.md

   * SQL Server → `@p1`, `@p2`, …

 * **Duplicate placeholders**:
-  The same `{name}` may appear multiple times in SQL.
+  The same `:name` may appear multiple times in SQL.
 It will be bound once and substituted consistently.

 * **Invalid placeholders**:
   Placeholders not resolved by upstream parameter handling result in an error at execution time.